FTC Disclosure: If you make a purchase via a link on this site, I may receive a small commission. There will be no added cost to you. Thank you!

-Did you know you can connect your Kindle Fire HDX to your HDTV?
-It's called mirroring and all you need are two little accessories.
+Did you know you can connect your Kindle Fire HD/HDX to your HDTV?
+It's called mirroring and all you need is an little accessory.

 Just follow this simple tutorial and you'll be able to easily view your Kindle screen on your TV!

 This article explains how to use the wireless mirroring feature that some Kindle Fire tablets have, but some tablets only have wired and/or the second screen feature (more on this below).

 First you need to determine which Kindle Fire you have to know what options you can use to connect it to your HDTV (tablets in bold specifically use this article):

 Non-HD/HDX Tablets: No ability to connect to a TV

 2012 Kindle Fire HD: Wired Mirroring (see this link for the related tutorial)